alberto-lorente/RorschIA_07-04/README.txt

 - For this prototype the final results are shown in English but we can reverse the sentences to French, as they were originally.

 - As of now, the script computes Determinants and Contents.
-The accuracy and f1 score of the classifiers is really low because of the low quality of the data (more discussion about this in the ML Development notebook).
+The models are still in progress due to the low quality of the data (more discussion about this in the ML Development notebook).